filecoin-project/lotus/documentation/en/install-systemd-services.md

 ### Notes

-When nstalling the `lotus-miner` and/or `lotus-chainwatch` service the `lotus-daemon` service gets automatically installed since the other two services depend on it being installed to run.
+When installing the `lotus-miner` and/or `lotus-chainwatch` service the `lotus-daemon` service gets automatically installed since the other two services depend on it being installed to run.

-All `install *service*` commands will install the latest binaries in the lotus build folders to `/usr/local/bin/`.
+All `install-*-service*` commands will install the latest binaries in the lotus build folders to `/usr/local/bin/`.
 If you do not want to use the latest build binaries please copy the `*.service` files by hand.

 ## Removing via `make`